Potato455/Console-BlackJack-C-/README.md

 A simplified blackjack game in C++

-Uses OOP, and compared to my Java version of Console Blackjack, this one's logic might be similar but many things were done differently compared to the Java version.
+Uses OOP, and compared to my Java version of Console Blackjack, this one's logic might be similar but many methods and classes were done differently.